-- (1) Applicant means any person, as defined herein, or public utility on whose behalf an application is made. - (2) Certificate of service means a document or page of a document showing the caption of the case, attorney of record served or the name of the party served, the date and manner of service, and the signature of the serving party or attorney. - (3) Commission means the Missouri Public Service Commission as created by Chapter 386 of the Missouri Revised Statutes. - (4) Commissioner means one (1) of the members of the commission. - (5) Commission staff means all personnel employed by the commission whether on a permanent or contractual basis who are not attorneys in the general counsel's office, who are not members of the commission's research department, or who are not law judges. - (6) Complainant means the commission, any person, corporation, municipality, political subdivision, the Office of the Public Counsel, the commission staff through the general counsel, or public utility who files a complaint with the commission. - (7) Corporation includes a corporation, company, association, or joint stock company or association, or any other entity created by statute which is allowed to conduct business in the state of Missouri. - (8) General counsel means the attorney who serves as counsel to the commission and includes the general counsel and all other attorneys who serve in the office of the general counsel. - (9) Highly confidential information may include material or documents relating directly to specific customers; employee-sensitive information; marketing analyses or other market-specific information relating to services offered in competition with others; reports, work papers or other documentation related to work produced by internal or external auditors or consultants; strategies employed, or to be employed, or under consideration in contract negotiations.
+- (1) Applicant means any person, as defined herein, or public utility on whose behalf an application is made. - (2) Certificate of service means a document or page of a document showing the caption of the case, attorney of record served or the name of the party served, the date and manner of service, and the signature of the serving party or attorney. - (3) Commission means the Missouri Public Service Commission as created by Chapter 386 of the Missouri Revised Statutes. - (4) Commissioner means one (1) of the members of the commission. - (5) Commission staff means all personnel employed by the commission whether on a permanent or contractual basis except commissioners; commissioner support staff, including technical advisory staff; personnel in the secretary's office; and personnel in the general counsel's office, including personnel in the adjudication department.
+Employees in the staff counsel's office are members of the commission staff. - (6) Complainant means the commission, any person, corporation, municipality, political subdivision, the Office of the Public Counsel, the commission staff through the staff counsel's office, or public utility who files a complaint with the commission. - (7) Corporation includes a corporation, company, association, or joint stock company or association, or any other entity created by statute which is allowed to conduct business in the state of Missouri. - (8) General counsel means the attorney who serves as counsel to the commission and includes the general counsel and all other attorneys who serve in the office of the general counsel, but does not include attorneys employed in the staff counsel's office.
+The general counsel appears for the commission and performs all duties and services as attorney and counsel to the commission which the commission may reasonably require.